Kaesual/sour/README.md

 - can easily be hosted on any path behind a reverse nginx proxy (for https support and structure)
 - can be run in iframes, since this is required for my use case

 My idea is that as a collective, we can build a collection of great games where the community can *focus on modifying the games*, and knowledge about the (sometimes delicate) process of *converting a game to web assembly* can be shared, too.
-This way, it becomes easier to add more games over time.
+I mainly focus on polished multiplayer games at the moment.

+If you want to get in touch, all details are in the [Common Games Collection Repository](https://github.com/Kaesual/common-games-collection).

 ## Updates in this fork